Edith McAllister

-Edith McAllister (February 18, 1918 – July 1, 2018) was a San Antonio civic leader, philanthropist, and a founder of the Southwest School of Art in San Antonio, Texas.
+Edith McAllister (née Scott) (February 18, 1918 – July 1, 2018) was a San Antonio civic leader, philanthropist, and a founder of the Southwest School of Art in San Antonio, Texas.
 She was also the first woman in the United States to be a campaign chairman for United Way.

-She was president of the San Antonio Art League, president of the San Antonio Museum Association, president of Women's Committee of the San Antonio Symphony, president of Cancer Therapy and Research Center, and a founding trustee and president of the Southwest School of Art.
+She was president of the San Antonio Art League, president of the San Antonio Museum Association, president of Women's Committee of the San Antonio Symphony, president of Cancer Therapy and Research Center (now the Mays Cancer Center at the UT Health San Antonio Cancer Center), and a founding trustee and president of the Southwest School of Art.

 Early life and education

 McAllister was born February 18, 1918, to Rosa Wilson and Reece W. Scott in Madisonville, Texas; Edith had one older sister named Lucille.
 Reece W. Scott went to University of North Carolina and University of Texas Law School, and later served as a member of the Texas Bar Association.
-Before moving to San Antonio, Texas, her family lived in Davenport, Iowa, the family would make the move to San Antonio when she was ten.
-Her father had plans to develop the Hot Wells Hotel and Spa which was unsuccessful due to the economic recession caused by the Great Depression.
+Before moving to San Antonio, Texas, her family lived in Davenport, Iowa.

+When McAllister was ten years old, her family moves to San Antonio.
+Her father had plans to develop the Hot Wells Hotel and Spa which was unsuccessful due to the Great Depression.
 McAllister attended Jefferson High School in San Antonio, Texas, from 1929 to 1933.
-She attended University of Texas and was a member of Kappa Alpha Theta sorority.
+She attended University of Texas at Austin and was a member of Kappa Alpha Theta sorority.
 She planned to get a degree in business administration, however she did not graduate from the university because of lack of funds.

-Both Edith and her husband met in high school and both attended the University of Texas together.
-Her husband, Walter McAllister Jr., did not complete college but became a successful banker in San Antonio; he was the son of San Antonio mayor Walter McAllister Sr.
+McAlliseter met her husband, Walter McAllister Jr., met in high school and both attended the University of Texas.
+Her husband did not complete college but became a successful banker in San Antonio; he was the son of San Antonio mayor Walter McAllister Sr.

 Personal life

 Edith married Walter W. McAllister, Jr., who was the son of Walter W. McAllister, Sr, a five-term mayor of San Antonio.
 Edith and Walter, Jr. married on July 25, 1940, and had four children.
 Edith dated McAllister throughout her senior year of high school and attended college together.
 The couple married in Christ Episcopal Church in San Antonio, Texas.
 Together the couple had four children; Walter III (“Bo”), Taddy, Reagin, and Eloise.
-During her childhood Edith was influenced by her father's appreciation for ballroom dancing.
+During her childhood, McAllister was influenced by her father's appreciation for ballroom dancing.
 She continued dancing and water skiing until she was 92.
 She died July 1, 2018, in her home in Terrell Hills San Antonio, Texas of congestive heart failure at the age of 100.